spooniekids/sk1/content/_index.md

 The Spoonies are a group of children who all live with fatigue, limiting the amount of energy they have.
-Spoon Theory was written and created by Christine Miserando.
-This theory has been adapted here (Spoonie Kids) for the use of children, young people and their families by Joanna Hunt, specialist occupational therapist at The Children’s Trust, and an interactive worksheet is freely available to download.
+Spoon Theory was written and created by Christine Miserandino.
+This theory has been adapted here (Spoonie Kids) for the use of children, young people and their families by Joanna Hunt, specialist occupational therapist, and a set of interactive worksheets are available on request.

-Spoonies activity
+## Spoonies activity

 Joanna explains: